-AUDIT COMMITTEE COMPENSATION AND STOCK OPTIONS COMMITTEE STRATEGIC PLANNING COMMITTEE Michael R. Giordano Michael R. Giordano C.H.
-Chen Dr. Leonard M. Silverman Dr. Leonard M. Silverman Michael.
-R. Giordano John M. Stich Dr. Shing Mao Dr. Shing Mao Dr. Keh-Shew Lu John M. Stich Chairman Dr. Keh-Shew Lu
+COMPENSATION AND STOCK OPTIONS COMMITTEE

+STRATEGIC PLANNING COMMITTEE

+Michael R. Giordano Dr. Keh-Shew Lu John M. Stich

+Michael R. Giordano John M. Stich Dr. Shing Mao Dr. Keh-Shew Lu C.H.
+Chen

+Michael.
+R. Giordano

+Dr. Shing Mao

+John M. Stich

+Dr. Keh-Shew Lu

-The Audit Committee makes recommendations to the Board of Directors regarding the engagement of the Company's independent auditors, reviews the plan, scope and results of the audit, reviews with management the Company's policies and procedures with respect to internal accounting and financial controls and reviews changes in accounting policy and the scope of the non-audit services which may be performed by the Company's independent auditors.
+The Audit Committee makes recommendations to the Board of Directors regarding the engagement of the Company's independent auditors, reviews the plan, scope and results of the audit, reviews with management the Company's policies and procedures with respect to internal accounting and

+Company's policies and procedures with respect to internal accounting and financial controls and reviews changes in accounting policy and the scope of the non-audit services which may be performed by the Company's independent auditors.
 The Audit Committee also monitors policies to prohibit unethical, questionable or illegal activities by the Company's employees.
-Dr. Silverman is not standing for re-election.

-The Compensation and Stock Options Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company including awards under the Company's Incentive Bonus Plan.
-The Compensation and Stock Options Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the 1993 Non-Qualified Stock Option Plan ("1993 NQO Plan"), the Incentive Bonus Plan, and the Company's 401(k) profit sharing plan (the "401(k) Plan"), and the 2001 Omnibus Equity Incentive Plan.
-Dr. Silverman is not standing for re-election.
+The Compensation and Stock Options Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company.
+The Compensation and Stock Options Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the 1993 Non-Qualified Stock Option Plan ("1993 NQO Plan"), the Incentive Bonus Stock Plan, and the Company's 401(k) profit sharing plan (the "401(k) Plan"), and the 2001 Omnibus Equity Incentive Plan.

-The Strategic Planning Committee focuses on new product development, marketing and research and development operations of the Company.
+The Strategic Planning Committee focuses on new product development, marketing, and research and development operations of the Company.

-The Board of Directors held four meetings during calendar year 2001.
-The Compensation and Stock Options Committee held five meetings, the Audit Committee held five meetings, and the Strategic Planning Committee held one meeting during calendar year 2001.
-All of the persons who were directors of the Company or members of committees were present for at least 75% of the meetings during calendar year 2001.
+The Board of Directors held two meetings during calendar year 2002.
+The Compensation and Stock Options Committee held three meetings, the Audit Committee held six meetings, and the Strategic Planning Committee held one meeting during calendar year 2002.
+All of the persons who were directors of the Company or members of committees were present for at least 75% of the meetings during calendar year 2002.